mvaganov/CmdLineAsteroids/notes.md

 I need to make sure the Tasks are regularly Updated, so I'll include Tasks.Update in the Update section of my code.
-Before the gameloop, this code creates an automatic test of my application by synthetically setting the program's input variable. the first for-loop moves the circle to the right with the 'd' key, and expands the radius with the 'e' key the second for-loop moves the circle up with the 'w' keu, and reduces the radius with the 'r' key. each of the key input changes should happen about 100 milliseconds apart.
+Before the gameloop, this code creates an automatic test of my application by synthetically setting the program's input variable. the first for-loop moves the circle to the right with the 'd' key, and expands the radius with the 'e' key the second for-loop moves the circle up with the 'w' key, and reduces the radius with the 'r' key. each of the key input changes should happen about 100 milliseconds apart.

 If the timing is reduced to less than the deltaTime of a frame, some of these inputs will become lost, and the circle will not move the same amount.